ValeuDoamne/In-form-atiX/Scholarly.md

 The purpose of the product is to help highschool students in solving **algorithmic** problems for a future career in the IT industry and help teachers in managing their class by setting homeworks.

 ### 1.2 Intended Audience and Reading Suggestions
 This document is intended for developers, administrators and users.

-### 1.3 Product Scope
+The target audience for this site are students aspiring to improve their programming skills and teachers seeking a more interactive approach to collaborate with their class.

-The scope of the product is to improve the education system and the teacher-student relation.
+The scope of the product is to improve the education system and the teacher-student relation by providing a user-friendly and enjoyable environment for students to develop their programming skills.

 ### 1.4 References
 [PBinfo](https://pbinfo.ro)